NamesAreStupid/real-world-haskell/README.md

 # real-world-haskell

-This repo has examples from "Real World Haskell".
-I coded along while going through the book.
+This repo has examples from the book "Real World Haskell".